-To strengthen the security of your account, you can set up 2-step verification (also known as 2-factor authentication or 2FA) as explained in Use 2-step verification to strengthen account security.
-Once you set up 2-step verification, you are required to enter a verification code in addition to your Adobe account before you enter your Adobe ID password.
-You can receive the verification code on your mobile number or at your email address.
-You can also set up an authenticator app, such as Adobe Authenticator or Google Authenticator, to generate a verification code.
+To strengthen the security of your account, you can set up two-step verification (also known as two-factor authentication or 2FA).
+Once you set up two-step verification, a verification code is required to sign in to your Adobe account before you enter your Adobe ID password.
+You can choose to receive this code on your email address or mobile phone, or an authenticator app.